 I got put off the bus in the middle of the countryside near the Kilkenny-Tipperary border in a little village called Nine Mile House.
 I'd been caught using a disability pass that somebody had given to me.

 A capped uniformed guy boarded in Carraig-on-Suir, and began asking everybody for tickets, front to back.

 He asked me, as he did of everybody with a travel pass, to write my date of birth.
 Oddly, I knew the proper answer and didn't give it to him.
 He went sat back of bus, calling the dates in to Dublin to cross-check against recorded travel-passes.

 This travel-pass, which I'd had for a few years but had then only recently decided to use, had an especially tawdry provenance.
-It was "pure gold," from one perspective but it also never did feel right, which is probably pretty much why I got caught.
+It was "pure gold," from one perspective but it never did feel right.